cevatbostancioglu/decentreward/doc/README_devpost.md

 - Web2 API limitations:
 Twitter API V2 offers essential/elevated/academic research packages.
 Using their API with current request limits creates scalability and API serving issues in the project itself.
 It can be solved using Chainlink Decentralized Oracle Network technology.

+- Data trust: What happens if API responds unexpected data ?

 These challenges are not completely solved now but changed our perspective about Chainlink's Decentralized Oracle Networks.
 Our future prospect is enabling Decentralized Oracle Network service to overcome current challenges.
 DONs can overcome API request limitations by load balancing.
 Data trust issues can be solved by [Chainlink's Explicit Staking model](https://blog.chain.link/explicit-staking-in-chainlink-2-0/).

 ## Accomplishments that we're proud of